Yoann Gourcuff: Youth

 Gourcuff was capped for France at the schoolboy level earning his first youth cap with the under-17 team in a 0–0 draw with Spain on 18 September 2002.
 He scored his first goal for the team on 5 February 2003 in a friendly match against the Czech Republic.
 Gourcuff finished the season with the under-17 team accumulating twelve appearances and netting two goals as the squad failed to qualify for the 2003 UEFA European Under-17 Championship.
-Gourcuff made only four appearances with the under-18 team scoring his only goal on 30 October in a 2–2 friendly draw with the Ukraine.
+Gourcuff made only four appearances with the under-18 team scoring his only goal on 30 October in a 2–2 friendly draw with Ukraine.
 Gourcuff returned to international level with the under-19 team and was a part of the winning team at the 2005 UEFA European Under-19 Championship.
 Leading up to the tournament, Gourcuff scored goals against Armenia in the first qualifying round and Spain in the Elite round.
 The 1–0 victory over Spain assured France's qualification for the tournament.
 In the tournament, Gourcuff scored a hat-trick in a 3–1 victory over Norway converting two penalty kicks and scoring in the run of play.
 He assisted on two goals in the team's 3–2 semi-final win over Germany and played the entire match in the championship match against England.
 France won the match 3–1 giving the nation its sixth under-19 title and Gourcuff his first international honor.
 In total with the under-19 team, Gourcuff featured in 17 matches and scored seven goals.

 Gourcuff made his debut for the under-21 team on 18 May 2006 in a preparatory friendly match for the 2006 UEFA European Under-21 Championship against Croatia.
 In the tournament, Gourcuff was the team's lone underage player and played in all four of the team's matches as France reached the semi-finals losing in extra time to the Netherlands.
 On 5 September 2006, Gourcuff scored his first under-21 goal in a 2007 UEFA European Under-21 Championship qualification match against Slovenia.
 France, however, failed to qualify for the tournament.
 On 27 March 2007, Gourcuff captained the under-21 team for the first time in a 1–0 defeat to Norway.
 Due to injury, he missed the 2009 UEFA European Under-21 Championship qualification play-offs against Germany.
 France lost the tie 2–1 on aggregate.
 The negative result ended Gourcuff's under-21 career.